nanos/FediFetcher/README.md

 1. It can [pull remote replies into your instance](https://blog.thms.uk/2023/03/pull-missing-responses-into-mastodon?utm_source=github), using the Mastodon API.
 That part itself has two parts:
    1. It gets remote replies to posts that users on your instance have already replied to during the last `REPLY_INTERVAL_IN_HOURS` hours, and adds them to your own server.
    2. It gets remote replies to the last `HOME_TIMELINE_LENGTH` posts from your home timeline, and adds them to your own server.
+   3. It gets remote replies to the last `MAX_BOOKMARKS` of your bookmarks, and adds them to your own server.
 2. It can also [backfill posts](https://blog.thms.uk/2023/03/backfill-recently-followed-accounts?utm_source=github):
    1. from the last `MAX_FOLLOWINGS` users that you have followed.
    2. form the last `MAX_FOLLOWERS` users that have followed you.